sourcemeta/learnjsonschema.com/content/2020-12/validation/minItems.markdown

 * Applies to arrays only.
 * Value must be a non-negative integer.
 * An array is valid if it has at least the specified number of elements.
-* Omitting `minItems` keyword has the same behavior as a value of 0.

 {{<alert>}}
 _**Note:** `items`, `prefixItems`, and `contains` do not affect `minItems`.
 The instance independently evaluated against `minItems` (if present)._